Jummy-gold/LITA-_Class_Documentation-HR-Data-Analysis/README.md

  ## DATA SOURCE

 Power BI for building visualization base on the data received

 Data Cleaning and Preparations

-In the initial phase of data cleaning and preparation, we performed the following
+In the initial phase of data cleaning and preparation, we performed the following:

- Data Loading and Inspection
- Handling Missing Variables
- Data Cleaning and Formatting
+i.
+Data Loading and Inspection ii.
+Handling Missing Variables iii.
+Data Cleaning and Formatting iv.
 Creation of calculated columns in power BI
+v.
 Creationof Measuresto help with summary

 ### Exploratory Data Analysis